 Diagnosis of melancholia

-The first step to getting a diagnosis of depression, including melancholic depression, is to see a doctor or mental health professional.
+The first step to getting a diagnosis of depression, including depression with melancholic features, is to see a doctor or mental health professional.
 The doctor may refer the person to a psychiatrist for a more in-depth assessment.

 Treatment of melancholia

 A treatment called electroconvulsive therapy (ECT) is sometimes recommended when other treatments for depression have failed.
-Some people with melancholic depression find it keeps coming back.
+Some people with melancholia find it keeps coming back.
 Further information and support is available for the person with melancholia and for their friends and family.

 Learn more here about the development and quality assurance of healthdirect content.